danmrichards/yagocoin/README.md

   yagocoin [command]

 Available Commands:
-  addblock    Add a block to the crypto help        Help about any command printchain  Print all the blocks of the blockchain
+  addblock    Add a block to the blockchain help        Help about any command printchain  Print all the blocks of the blockchain

 Flags:
   -h, --help   help for yagocoin

-Use "yagocoin [command] --help" for more information about a command.

 ```